-12. Excess of expenditure over appropriations
+13. Excess of expenditure over appropriations

 Florida Education Finance Program (FEFP) and other federal and state funds are forwarded to the management company for use in school operations.
 The Charterholder does not reimburse the management company for expenditures incurred in excess of revenue received, unless a budgeted deficit is approved by the Board.
 Any amounts in excess of the approved budget are considered to be contributed by the management company.
-As of June 30, 2019, no contributions were recognized by the School from the management company.
+For the year ended June 30, 2021, a sponsorship of \$100,000 was recognized by the School from the management company.

-13. Fund balance classification
+14. Fund balance classification